 Lower risk: Lease guarantee insurance products help many renters achieve higher and more predictable CAP rates.
 They are able to achieve the highest possible returns, execute top rent prices, and do it all at zero risk of defaulting.

 Step 3: Practice great communication with residents

 Regular communication between landlord and resident can greatly help mitigate the risk of residents defaulting on their lease.
-Many landlords make the mistake of only prioritizing the technical (background checks, credit history, etc.), while failing to maintain strong communication with their residents, but better communication and connection means renters will be more likely to talk to you if they’re struggling to make a payment, rather than avoiding your calls.
+Many landlords make the mistake of only prioritizing the technical (background checks, credit history, etc.), while failing to build strong relationships with their residents, but better communication and connection means renters will be more likely to talk to you if they’re struggling to make a payment, rather than avoiding your calls.

 Best ways to communicate with renters